neicnordic/neic-sda/docs/index.md

 The modular architecture of SDA supports both stand alone deployment of an archive, and the use case of deploying a Federated node in the [Federated European Genome-phenome Archive network (FEGA)](https://ega-archive.org/about/projects-and-funders/federated-ega/), serving discoverable sensitive datasets in the main [EGA web portal](https://ega-archive.org).

 > NOTE:
-> Throughout this documentation, we can refer to [Central
+> Throughout this documentation, reference to [Central
-> EGA](https://ega-archive.org/) as `CEGA`, or `CentralEGA`, and *any*
+> EGA](https://ega-archive.org/) may be made as `CEGA` or `CentralEGA`, and *any*
-> `FederatedEGA` instance also know as: `FEGA`, `LEGA` or
+> `FederatedEGA` instance is alternatively known as `FEGA`, `LEGA`, or `LocalEGA`.
-> `LocalEGA`.
-In the context of NeIC we will refer to the Federated EGA as the
+> Within the context of NeIC, the Federated EGA is denoted as
-> `Sensitive Data Archive` or `SDA`.
+> the `Sensitive Data Archive` or `SDA`.

 Organisation of the NeIC SDA Operations Handbook
 ------------------------------------------------

 This operations handbook is organized in four  main parts, that each has it's own main section in the left navigation menu.
-Here we provide a condensed summary, follow the links below or use the menu navigation to each section's own detailed introduction page:
+Here is a condensed summary, follow the links below or use the menu navigation to each section's own detailed introduction page:

 1.  **Structure**: Provides overview material for how the services can be deployed in different constellations and highlights communication paths.